-The Board of Directors of the Company authorized, through a resolution unanimously passed and approved on January 29, 2019, the issuance of principal amount of ₱2,000,000,000 with an Oversubscription Option of ₱1,000,000,000, comprised of the 7.8203% p.a. three-year fixed rate bonds due 2022 (the "Bonds").
+The Board of Directors of the Company authorized, through a resolution unanimously passed and approved on December 14, 2020, the issuance of principal amount of ₱2,000,000,000 with an Oversubscription Option of up to ₱1,000,000,000, comprised of the [•]% p.a. three (3)-year fixed rate bonds due 2024.
 The Bonds will be issued by the Company pursuant to the terms and conditions of the Bonds (the "Terms and Conditions") on the Issue Date.

-A Trust Indenture Agreement was executed on March 26, 2019 (the "Trust Indenture Agreement") and entered into by the Issuer and China Banking Corporation - Trust and Asset Management Group (the "Trustee").
-The following description of and the terms and conditions of the Bonds is only a summary and subject to the detailed provisions of the Trust Indenture Agreement.
+A Trust Indenture Agreement was executed on [•] (the "Trust Indenture Agreement") and entered into between the Issuer and China Banking Corporation - Trust and Asset Management Group (the "Trustee").
+The following description of and the Terms and Conditions of the Bonds is only a summary and subject to the detailed provisions of the Trust Indenture Agreement.

-A Registry and Paying Agency Agreement was executed on March 26, 2019 (the "Registry and Paying Agency Agreement") between the Issuer and PDTC (the "Registrar and Paying Agent").
+A Registry and Paying Agency Agreement was executed on [•] (the "Registry and Paying Agency Agreement") between the Issuer and PDTC (the "Registrar and Paying Agent").

-The Bonds shall be offered and sold through a general public offering in the Philippines, and issued and transferable in minimum principal amounts of Fifty Thousand Pesos (₱50,000) and in multiples of Ten Thousand Pesos (₱10,000) thereafter, and shall be traded in denominations of Ten Thousand Pesos (₱10,000) in the secondary market.
+The Bonds shall be offered and sold through a general public offering in the Philippines, and issued and transferable in minimum principal amounts of ₱50,000 and in multiples of ₱10,000 thereafter, and shall be traded in denominations of ₱10,000 in the secondary market.

-The Bonds shall mature on April 15, 2022 unless earlier redeemed by the Issuer pursuant to the terms thereof and subject to the provisions on redemption and payment as detailed below.
+The Bonds shall mature on [•], 2024 unless earlier redeemed by the Issuer pursuant to the terms thereof and subject to the provisions on redemption and payment as detailed below.